 Besides the much better call quality, you’re also getting one of the best noise-cancelling headphones in the market.
 It can eliminate most things around you, even human speech.

 Their battery life is also incredible.
-They can last up to 30 hours (28h in our test) with 50% volume, and ANC enabled.
-If you turn off the active noise cancellation, you can expect around 38 hours of playtime.
+Their battery pack can last up to 30 hours with ANC enabled.

 Best headphones for meetings that you can get from Apple, with active noise cancellation and great built-in mic

-A great set of true wireless earbuds, perfect for iPhone users (good for Android too).
+A great set of true wireless buds, perfect for iPhone users (good for Android too).